 Is the polar vortex a new phenomenon?

-While the record-breaking cold of January 2014 may have been the first time you heard about the polar vortex, the phenomenon itself has been around forever.
-According to Weather Channel senior meteorologist Stu Ostro, the term was even used before the Civil War.
+While the record-breaking cold of January 2014 may have been the first time you heard about the polar vortex, the phenomenon has been around forever.
+According to Weather Channel senior meteorologist Stu Ostro, the term was used even before the Civil War.

 And the polar vortex exists even when you don't feel its effects.

 "The polar vortex doesn't come and go," Pugh said.
 "It does weaken and strengthen, and that's how it fuels the weather around the world."